ARCTIC: A Dataset for Dexterous Bimanual Hand-Object Manipulation: Related Work

-\myparagraph{Estimating \threeD hands and objects from an \rgb image} Recently, focus has shifted from optimization \cite{ballan2012motion,grady2021contactopt,Hamer_ObjectPrior,Hamer_Hand_Manipulating_2009,Oikonomidis_1hand_object,Oikonomidis_2hands,pham2018pami,RealtimeHO_ECCV2016,Tsoli2018deformable,Tzionas2015inhand,tzionas2016articulated,wang2013handObject} and classification \cite{Rogez2015everyday,Rogez_2014_ECCVw,Rogez_2015_CVPR,romero2010handsInAction} based methods towards data-driven ones \cite{liu2021semi,Yang_2021_CPF,Tekin2018singleShot6D,hasson2019obman,Hasson2020photometric,corona2020ganhand,Doosti2020hopeNet}.
-Doosti \etal~\cite{Doosti2020hopeNet} use two graph convolutional neural nets, one for detecting \twoD hand joints and object corners, and one for lifting these to \threeD.
+\myparagraph{Estimating \threeD hands and objects from \rgb images} Monocular RGB 3D hand reconstruction has a long history since Rehg and Kanade~\cite{Rehg:1994}.
+Most work in the literature focuses on hand-only reconstructions~\cite{iqbal2018hand,Mueller2018ganerated,Spurr2018crossmodal,spurr2021peclr,spurr2020eccv,zimmermann2017iccv,Boukhayma2019,hasson2019obman,ziani2022tempclr,ziani2022tempclr,fan2021digit,simon2017hand,Zhang2019endtoend,interhand,li2022interacting,zhang2021interacting,tzionas2013directional}.
+Zimmermann \etal~\cite{zimmermann2017iccv} use a deep convolutional network for \threeD hand pose estimation via a multi-stage approach.
+Spurr \etal~\cite{spurr2020eccv} introduce biomechanical constraints to regularize hand pose prediction.
+Ziani \etal\ccite{ziani2022tempclr} use a self-supervised time-contrastive formulation to improve smoothness for hand motion reconstruction.
+Recently, there has been increased interest in hand-object reconstruction from \rgb images~\cite{hasson2019obman,liu2021semi,Yang_2021_CPF,grady2021contactopt,Hasson2020photometric,tekin2019ho,corona2020ganhand,zhou2020monocular}.
 Tekin \etal~\cite{tekin2019ho} infer \threeD control points for both the hand and the object in videos, using a temporal model to propagate information across time.
-Several works leverage \mano \cite{mano} to go beyond keypoints and model interactions more precisely.
 Hasson \etal~\cite{hasson2019obman} render synthetic images and train a neural network to regress a static grasp of a \threeD hand and a rigid object, using full supervision together with contact losses.
-Later, Hasson \etal~\cite{Hasson2020photometric} use a dataset with sparse \groundtruth annotations for hand-object interaction, and ``propagate'' annotations across frames via photometric consistency.
 Corona \etal~\cite{corona2020ganhand} estimate \mano grasps for objects from an image, by first inferring the object shape and a rough hand pose, which is refined via contact constraints and an adversarial prior.
 Liu \etal~\cite{liu2021semi} use a transformer-based contextual-reasoning module that encodes the synergy between hand and object features, and has higher responses at contact regions.
-Yang \etal~\cite{Yang_2021_CPF} infer rough hand-object poses that are refined with a contact potential field with a ``spring-mass'' formulation.
-None of the above methods, however, deal with articulated objects, which result in more complex hand-object interactions.
+Zhou \etal\ccite{zhou2022toch} learn an interaction motion prior to denoise motion predicted from an off-the-shelf single-frame hand-object reconstruction method.
+None of these methods deal with articulated objects, which result in complex hand-object interactions.